‘Breitbart’s’ Milo Yiannopoulos Defends Pedophilia, Praises Priest Sex With Boys

 But many conservatives are saying that they do not want Milo Yiannopoulos as a speaker for CPAC, says the Daily Caller.
 But Yiannopoulos says that people are misunderstanding what he said on the video.
 Milo says having been molested as a teenager, he uses gallows humor to speak about pedophilia.

 “The videos do not show what people say they show.
-I did joke about giving better head as a result of clerical sexual abuse committed against me when I was a teen.
+I did joke about giving better [oral sex] as a result of clerical sexual abuse committed against me when I was a teen.
 If I choose to deal in an edgy way on an internet livestream with a crime I was the victim of that’s my prerogative.
 It’s no different to gallows humor from AIDS sufferers.”

 Yiannopoulos said that he misspoke when he used the term “boy” when saying it was okay for men to have sex with boys.